rustyshakelford2/LavaFurnace/readme.txt

 If something gets messed up with any of the data files.
 Delete the LavaFurnace directory and Lava Furnace plugin will recreate everything to default values.

-If you dont use permissions and dont want to mess with OPS then you may disabled LavaFurnace permissions checks entirely with the allow_freeforall option in the config.
+If you don't use permissions and don't want to mess with OPS then you may disabled LavaFurnace permissions checks entirely with the allow_freeforall option in the config.
 Set it to true will allow anyone to create, use, fuel, and destroy any LavaFurnace.

 Production chests can be placed closer to the furnace if the belt blocks are turned off.
 They will also work in the default